JermNet/WhatStrikesYouRenpy/README.md

 # How To Run
 ## Windows
-Double click "WhatStrikesYou.exe" and you're good to go!
+Double click "WhatStrikesYou.exe" in the "WhatStrikesYou" folder and you're good to go!
 ## Linux
-Double click "WhatStrikesYou.sh" and you're good to go!
+Double click "WhatStrikesYou.sh" in the "WhatStrikesYou" and you're good to go!